-The functional population is the peak seasonal population reduced to account for the percentage of the year seasonal population typically reside elsewhere, and the absence of indoor water use during that time.
+The functional population is the peak seasonal resident population reduced to account for the percentage of the year seasonal residents typically reside elsewhere, and the absence of indoor water use during that time.
 It was calculated using the following generalized steps:

 - 1. Utilize the following metrics previously derived by SWFWMD data and surveys: - a.
 The estimated portion of the year seasonal residents spend in Florida, which varies from beach destination counties (44.2%) to non-beach destination counties (56.7%). - b.
 The seasonal resident adjustment based on average per capita water use. - i.
 The five-year District-wide average per capita use is 132 gallons per person per day, and 69.3 gallons is estimated indoor use and 62.7 gallons for outdoor use. - ii.
-The adjustment calculation for "beach destination" counties (Charlotte, Manatee, Pinellas, and Sarasota) is:
+The adjustment calculation for "beach destination" counties (Charlotte, Manatee, Pinellas and Sarasota) is: - ((0.442 x 132 gpd)+((1-0.442) x 62.7 gpd))/132 gpd = 0.707 - iii.
+The adjustment calculation for "non-beach destination counties" is:

-'''

-((0.442 \times 132 \text{ gpd}) + ((1 - 0.442) \times 62.7 \text{ gpd})) / 132 \text{ gpd} = 0.707

-'''

-- iii.
-The adjustment calculation for "non-beach destination counties" is: $((0.567 \times 132 \text{ gpd}) + ((1-0.567) \times 62.7 \text{ gpd})) / 132 \text{ gpd} = 0.773$ - 2.
-Calculate "functionalized" seasonal population by multiplying the seasonal peak population by the appropriate seasonal resident adjustment factor for the particular county (0.707 or 0.773).
+((0.567 x 132 gpd)+((1-0.567) x 62.7 gpd))/132 gpd = 0.773

+2. Calculate "functionalized" seasonal population by multiplying the seasonal peak population by the appropriate seasonal resident adjustment factor for the particular county (0.707 or 0.773).

-The ratio of total functional to total census population was then calculated by dividing the sum of the functionalized seasonal population, the resident population, and the group quarters population by the total census population.
-This ratio was then applied by GISA to the future projections of the Census Population Cohort from the Population Model to derive parcel level functionalized seasonal population projections (which also includes residents).
+The ratio of total functional to total census population was then calculated by dividing the sum of the functionalized seasonal population, the permanent population, and the group quarters population (from the 2010 census) by the total census population.
+This ratio was then applied by GISA to the future projections of the Census Population Cohort from the GSAPF Model to derive parcel level functionalized seasonal population projections (which also includes permanent residents).